 That is all from me.
 How do you like the new styling?
 Have a great month! 😊

 I am a volatile person.
 I can do something for months and then abandon it for something else.
 You know, I can read 50 books in a year and then read none even longer.
 That is why I cannot do blogs on social networks: I cannot post regularly enough.
 The same is true with video games; I haven’t played anything for months.
 And now, Hades…whew!
 I have been playing it for two weeks straight instead of sleeping. :-)

 And how are you, guys?

-I have started February by playing with my little daughter together, choosing short and colorful games she might enjoy.
+I started February by playing with my little daughter together, choosing short and colourful games she might enjoy.
 And she did!
 Then, one of my SG wins, Dicey Dungeons, consumed my attention for the rest of the month.
-Some runs we played together too, but, for the most part, I was playing alone – it’s a deckbuilding roguelike with different scenarios depending on your hero, and there’s nothing particularly interesting for children in it except for cute monster animations.
-That’s it.
-No stories this time (everything’s fine and there’s nothing interesting to tell about; I’m also playing physical version of Wingspan with my sweet wife nearly every day, so my life is peaceful and quiet, filled with games and family time indoors right now.)
+Some runs we played together too, but, for the most part, I was playing it alone.
+It is a deckbuilding roguelike with different scenarios depending on your hero; there is nothing particularly interesting for children except cute monster animations.
+That is it.
+Everything is fine, and nothing is interesting to tell.
+I also play a physical version of Wingspan with my sweet wife nearly every day, so my life is peaceful and filled with joy.

-Actually, it's not a full game, it's more of a free demo consisting of one short chapter with a cliffhanger ending.
-It reminds me of Amanita Design games, looks beautiful, and fits perfectly for short playing session together with a little kid.
-The game is based on children's book written by Ukrainian author Oksana Bula, and I am happy that great books and games like this are still possible in Ukraine despite it being a very depressive and sad country (I'm Ukrainian myself, so it's my opinion on my own home country.)
+It is not a whole game experience; it is a free demo consisting of one short chapter with a cliffhanger.
+It reminds me of Amanita Design games: it looks beautiful and fits short playing sessions with kids.
+The game's storyline follows children's books written by Ukrainian author Oksana Bula.
+I am happy that great fiction is still possible in Ukraine (I am Ukrainian myself, so I know how sad and depressive it can be).
 Support this game, please, so there might be a full one in the future.